 Water and Energy Management and Development - The funding request continues support for quality of water studies which are used to quantify the transport of chemical constituents and evaluate trends in water quality of the river and provide necessary data and information required by resource managers of the river who are responsible for meeting longstanding legal agreements that regulate the flow and quality of the river water.
-It continues support for consumptive use studies involving the consumption of water brought about by human endeavors and includes the use of water for municipal, industrial, agricultural, power generation, export, recreation, fish and wildlife, and other purposes, along with the associated losses incidental to these uses.
+It continues support for consumptive use studies involving consumption of water brought about by human endeavors and in this report includes use of water for municipal, industrial, agricultural, power generation, export, recreation, fish and wildlife, and other purposes, along with the associated losses incidental to these uses.
+The studies are prepared pursuant to the Colorado River Basin Project Act of 1968, Public Law 90-537.
+Title VI, Section 601(b) (1) of the Act directs the Secretary to make reports as to the annual consumptive uses and losses of water from the Colorado River System (both Upper and Lower Basins) to the President, the Congress, and to the Governors of each State signatory to the Colorado River Compact.
+The data contained in the reports are central to the management of the Colorado River system.